Limitations of Autoregressive Models and Their Alternatives: Background

-Our definitions above of efficiently computable weighted languages, and efficiently computable weighted languages with compact parameters, are weighted generalizations of complexity classes $\mathrm{P}$ and $\mathrm{P/poly}$, respectively.
+Our definitions above of EC and ECCP weighted languages are weighted generalizations of complexity classes $\mathrm{P}$ and $\mathrm{P/poly}$, respectively,\footnote{ Namely the nonnegative functions in $\mathrm{FP}$ and $\mathrm{FP/poly}$.} and their supports are always unweighted languages in $\mathrm{P}$ and $\mathrm{P/poly}$, respectively.
 An unweighted language $L$ is in $\mathrm{P}$ iff there is a deterministic Turing machine that decides in $O(\mathrm{poly}(|\vx|))$ time whether $\vx \in L$.
-And an unweighted language $L'$ is in $\mathrm{P/poly}$ \jason{Give citation for this definition?
-It doesn't seem to be the most common definition, though equivalent.
-I do wonder whether the presentation in terms of the standard definition (a single polytime TM that gets to take a polysized advice string alongside its input) wouldn't have been simpler than this one.
-Not sure.} iff \footnote{Our characterization of P/poly \cite{ladner1975} is a variant of the standard ``advice string'' definition \cite[\S 6]{arora2009computational}.
+And an unweighted language $L'$ is in $\mathrm{P/poly}$ iff \footnote{Our presentation of $\mathrm{P/poly}$ is a variant of \citet[\S 6]{arora2009computational}, in which inputs $\vx$ of length $n$ are evaluated by a polytime function $M$ that is given an advice string $\vtheta_n$ as an auxiliary argument.
+This corresponds to a neural architecture $M$ that can consult trained parameters $\vtheta_n$ at runtime.
 We have replaced the standard call $M(\vtheta_n,\vx)$ with the ``curried'' expression $M(\vtheta_n)(\vx)$, which we still require to execute in polynomial total time.
-In our setting, the intermediate result $M_n = M(\vtheta_n)$ corresponds to a trained runtime system for inputs of length $n$.} there exist Turing machines $\{M_n: n \in \mathbb{N}\}$ such that $M_n$ decides in $O(\mathrm{poly}(n))$ time whether $\vx$ of length $n$ is in $L'$, where each $M_n$ can be constructed in $O(\mathrm{poly}(n))$ time as $M(\vtheta_n)$, for some Turing machine $M$ and some sequence of polynomially-sized \defn{advice strings} $\{ \vtheta_n \mid n \in \mathbb{N} \}$ with $|\vtheta_n| \in O(\mathrm{poly}(n))$.
+Here the intermediate result $M_n = M(\vtheta_n)$ corresponds to a trained runtime model for inputs of length $n$.
+Our Turing machines $M_n$ have size polynomial in $n$ (because they are constructed by $M$ in polynomial time).
+They correspond to the polynomial-sized boolean circuits $M_n$ that are used to evaluate inputs of length $n$ under the classical definition of $\mathrm{P/poly}$ \cite{ladner1975}.
+We exposed these intermediate results $M_n$ only to observe in \cref{sec:compact} and \cref{sec:semiparametric-models} that if we had allowed the $M_n$ to grow exponentially, they would have been able to encode the answers in tries.} there exist Turing machines $\{M_n: n \in \mathbb{N}\}$ such that $M_n$ decides in $O(\mathrm{poly}(n))$ time whether $\vx$ of length $n$ is in $L'$, where each $M_n$ can be constructed in $O(\mathrm{poly}(n))$ time as $M(\vtheta_n)$, for some Turing machine $M$ and some sequence of polynomially-sized \defn{advice strings} $\vTheta = \{ \vtheta_n \mid n \in \mathbb{N} \}$ with $|\vtheta_n| \in O(\mathrm{poly}(n))$.
+We define the language class $\mathrm{NP/poly}$ similarly to $\mathrm{P/poly}$: the only difference is the family $\{M_n: n \in \mathbb{N}\}$ consists of \emph{nondeterministic Turing machines}.